icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [AccessLint](https://github.com/marketplace/accesslint) — AccessLint brings automated web accessibility testing into your development workflow.
 It's free for open source and education purposes.
   * [appcircle.io](https://appcircle.io) — An enterprise-grade mobile DevOps platform that automates the build, test, and publish store of mobile apps for faster, efficient release cycle.
 Free for 30 minutes max build time per build, 20 monthly builds and 1 concurrent build.
   * [appveyor.com](https://www.appveyor.com/) — CD service for Windows, free for Open Source
+    * [LocalOps](https://localops.co/) - Deploy your app on AWS/GCP/Azure in under 30 minutes.
+Setup standardised app environments on any cloud, which come with in-built continuous deployment automation and advanced observability.
+The free plan allows 1 user and 1 app environment.
   * [Argonaut](https://argonaut.dev/) - Deploy apps and infrastructure on your cloud in minutes.
 Support for custom and third-party app deployments on Kubernetes and Lambda environments.
 The free tier allows unlimited apps and deployments for 5 domains and 2 users.
   * [bitrise.io](https://www.bitrise.io/) — A CI/CD for mobile apps, native or hybrid.
 With 200 free builds/month 10 min build time and two team members.
 OSS projects get 45 min build time, +1 concurrency and unlimited team size.
   * [buddy.works](https://buddy.works/) — A CI/CD with five free projects and one concurrent run (120 executions/month)